63-year-old Charlotte teacher accused of sex with student dead in apparent murder-suicide

-CHARLOTTE, N.C.
-(WTVD) -- A Charlotte teacher accused of having a sexual relationship with a student is dead after an apparent murder-suicide.
+HUNTERSVILLE, N.C. -- A Charlotte teacher accused of having a sexual relationship with a student is dead after an apparent murder-suicide.

 A SWAT team found 63-year-old Emma Ogle and her husband, Michael, dead inside their home Wednesday morning, WSOC reported.